-Besides that, for all asset type, there is no restriction as to the country of the issuer including emerging countries.
+Besides, for all asset types, there is no restriction as to the country of the issuer including Emerging Countries.

 The Sub-Fund is allowed to invest in other currencies than the Sub-Fund's base currency.
 The currency risk associated may or may not be hedged at the Investment Manager's discretion.